-Have you ever taken a minute to ask yourself, "Why do we celebrate Memorial Day?"
-Memorial Day is much more than just a three-day party weekend declaring the beginning of the summer season.
+Have you ever taken a minute to ask yourself why we celebrate Memorial Day?
+The holiday is much more than just a three-day party weekend declaring the beginning of the summer season.

 Why Do We Celebrate Memorial Day: The History

-The northern states were the first to recognize this holiday, while the South did not join in until after World War I. Presently, almost all U.S. states recognize Memorial Day and some of the southern states have an additional day just to recognize the confederacy.
+The northern states were the first to recognize this holiday while the South did not join in until after World War I. Memorial Day is a national holiday and a few of the southern states have an additional day just to recognize the Confederacy.

 Forgetting the True Meaning of Memorial Day